Castaneda-Gonzalez-Ramirez-Sweeden/java-adlister/README.md

 Follow the instructions and suggestions in [here](https://java.codeup.com/java-iii/finish-the-adlister)

 ## Description
 Our application gives users the ability to create a user profile with a unique username and password.
 With this profile, the users have the ability to utilize create, read, update and delete (CRUD) ads.
-These task will be accomplished with the use of MYSQL, JAVA, HTML, JSTL, JSP and styling with CSS.
+These task will be accomplished with the use of MYSQL database, JAVA 11, HTML, JSTL, JSP and styling with CSS and Bootstrap 5.

+-  **Create ads**: Users can create new ads by filling out a form with the necessary information such as title, description, price, and image if available.

+-  **Browse ads**: Users can browse through all the existing ads on the website, viewing each ad's title description, price, and image if available.

+- **Edit ads**: Users can edit the details of their own ads by selecting the ad they wish to update and making changes to the relevant fields in the edit form.

+- **Delete ads**: Users can delete their own ads by selecting the ad they wish to delete and confirming their intent to remove it.

+## Features

+- **User authentication**: Only registered users can create, edit, and delete ads.
+Visitors can browse the ads without logging in.

+-  **Form validation**: The application validates user input to ensure that required fields are not empty, prices are numbers, and image files are of valid types.

+- **Search functionality**: Users can search for ads by keyword, category, or price range to filter the ads they can see.
 ## Getting Started
 Before utilizing the program you'll need to configure intellij to run this project.